 P1 chassis – Improved rigidity, more custom bracket, leaner design, Sim-Labs new chassis especially suited for Direct Drive steering systems.
-The uprights are connected by “sandwich” plates, 10 mm thick aluminium, which is easy to use and makes a stronger connection.
+The uprights are connected by “sandwich” plates, 10 mm thick aluminium, which are easy to use and makes a stronger connection.
 The pedal deck is easily adjustable with locking levers Continue Reading →

 Sim-Lab announces a partnership with ineX Racing!
 A week after Joni’s brilliant victory at Brazil in the iRWGS – ineX’s best result so far!
 The tone is set for 2016, ineX-Racing is talking business, and with Sim-Lab newly arrived at the scene, it will be the perfect partner for as we Continue Reading →

 The last update before production sees green lights!
 After another development cycle, we have frozen the design and have started the production of the first batch of Blue Marlins.
 Some new features have been added in the last weeks, we hope you like them!
 One of the most noticeable new Continue Reading →